Stinky Garbage Disposals

 Weekly — and no less than monthly — let your disposal while running gobble up some baking soda and vinegar.
 You can put both down the drain slowly and if you see foam develop, that’s fine, it’s normal.

 Alternate disposing of ice and also hot water.
-This helps with removal of the different types of debris that may attach to the blades of the garbage disposer.
+This helps with the removal of the different types of debris that may attach to the blades of the garbage disposer.

 There are times when advice is just not enough.
 Do the right thing.
 Call your professional cleaning company.